viamrobotics/docs/docs/getting-started/app-usage.md

 There are two ways to share a location beyond its parent organization:

 - Share with all the members of an additional organization you belong to
-- Share programmatic access to a location with *location secret keys*.
+- Share programmatic access to a location with location secret keys.

 #### Sharing a location with an additional organization